Consensys/doc.tessera/docs/HowTo/Get-started/Start-Tessera.md

 ### 2. Create a configuration file

-Create a file called `tessera.conf` and add the following properties.
+Create a file called `config.json` and add the following properties.

 !!! example "Tessera configuration file"
     ```json